a body of water with a small island in the middle of it

 A restorative experience designed to calm the nervous system, release tension, and prepare the body for silence.

-Not just relaxation —
+Not just relaxation — physiological reset.

 NYEPI MEDITATION